pinterf/RemoveDirt/README.md

 Port of classic RemoveDirt 0.9 to Avisynth v2.6 interface (x86/x64), adding new color spaces, bugfixes.

 Functions in plugin: RestoreMotionBlocks and SCSelect.
-This mod does not support other filters appearing in 1.0beta.
+For Linux build instructions see bottom of readme.

 Note: Previous v0.9 DLL versions named differently (RemoveDirtT.DLL, RemoveDirtSSE2.DLL) should be deleted from your plugin folder.

+- (20210108 WIP)
-- (20210108) TemporalRepair moved to RgTools in 2019, code deleted from here.
+  TemporalRepair moved to RgTools in 2019, code deleted from here.
+  Linux/GCC port
+  CMake build system

 - (20190328-0405 v0.9.x)
       - Add TemporalRepair from RepairT.DLL